Birmingham UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 How long should I spend in Birmingham?

-Two nights is enough for a taste; three or four gives room for weather and side trips.
+Two or three nights gives enough time for the headline sights and a more local second layer.
 If you are adding nearby places, give yourself an extra night so the trip does not become all transport.

 Should I use the UK finder before booking Birmingham?